The siege in Natal that ensnared a British army from 2nd November 1899 to 27th February 1900, but blocked the Boer invasion of the colony

 As the extent of the defeat at Colenso sank in, the spirits of the Ladysmith garrison fell.
 Several of the senior officers were aware that, with the withdrawal of many of the Boers to reinforce Joubert’s lines on the Tugela, the British garrison heavily outnumbered the besiegers and yet almost nothing was done to incommode the Boers.

-The Boer bombardments were conducted at no time, particularly by their two 6-inch guns.
+The Boer bombardments, particularly by their two 6-inch guns, were conducted at unpredictable times.

 On 24th November 1899, Long Tom caught a company of the King’s Liverpools massed in the open, inflicting 9 casualties, 5 of them killed.
 On 22nd December 1899, Long Tom surprised the Gloucesters inflicting 17 casualties.
 A repeated target for the long-range Boer guns was the main Ladysmith Hospital.